 COMMON DENTAL & ORAL HEALTH CONCERNS

-The list below addresses the recommended dentists concerns about dental and oral health, and those most-often expressed by the patients who come into Columbus Dental Care.
+The list below addresses concerns about dental and oral health, and those most-often expressed by the patients who come into Columbus Dental Care.
 Please take a look.
 If you do not see the concern you have addressed here, feel free to Send an Email, and we will do our best to get you an answer.

 A dental abscess may occur when a cracked or broken tooth, or one with a deep cavity reveals the inner pulp of the tooth, allowing it to become infected.
 The infection then can spread to the root of the tooth and infect the gum, which leads to abscess.